This privacy notice was last updated on 2 June 2021.

 • we process personal data relating to health where we have a legal or regulatory obligation to use such personal information, for example, when regulators such as the Financial Conduct Authority (FCA) and the Information Commissioner's Office (ICO) wish us to maintain certain records of any dealings with you.

 4. Who does Which?
 Financial Services share my information with?

 We, or one of the companies who work on our behalf, share your personal information with the following third parties:

 • Data processors

 To help us fulfil contracts and to pursue our legitimate interests, we share your personal information with third parties who provide services to Which?
 Financial Services Limited or who act on our behalf, for instance other parts of the Which? group, vendors, IT and other suppliers .
 We do not authorise these companies to use or disclose your personal information except for the purpose of providing the service we request of them.
-Which? group companies are all based in the UK, but some third party data processors will be based outside of the European Economic Area (EEA).
+Which? group companies are all based in the United Kingdom ("UK"), but some third party data processors will be based outside of the UK.

 • Group companies